epic-kitchens/VISOR-VOS/README.md

 #### Dataset Structure
-To run the training or evaluation scripts, the dataset format should be as follows (following [DAVIS](https://davischallenge.org/) format):
+To run the training or evaluation scripts, the dataset format should be as follows (following [DAVIS](https://davischallenge.org/) format), a script is given in the next step to convert VISOR to DAVIS-like dataset.
 ```

 |- VISOR
   |- JPEGImages
   |- Annotations
   |- ImageSets
+     |- 2022
         |- train.txt
         |- val.txt
         |- val_unseen.txt

 |- MS-COCO
   |- train2017